 Spartanburg, S.C. – The headlines are becoming far too common.
 We read about and see images of children who are abused, beaten and often killed by their parents, family members, babysitters, or friends of the family.
 Far too young to defend themselves and too fearful to share their stories with someone who could perhaps protect them, these children suffer from abuse at the hands for those who should provide love and affection.

 Spartanburg County reported 479 founded investigations for child abuse and neglect in 2014, up from 419 in 2013, according to an Annie E. Casey Foundation annual report on child well-being, and South Carolina ranked 45 out of 50 states for overall child well-being in 2014.

-University of South Carolina Upstate aims to lower those statistics with its establishment of the USC Upstate Child Protection Training Center, which consists of a Mock House and a Mock Courtroom that will address the critical need for simulated training in investigations and child safety.
+University of South Carolina Upstate aims to lower those statistics with its establishment of the USC Upstate Child Protection Training Center, which consists of a Mock House and the Charles J. Hodge Mock Courtroom that will address the critical need for simulated training in investigations and child safety.
 The intent of the Center, located at the George Dean Johnson, Jr. School of Business and Economics, is to impact the well-being of children by training child protection professionals to improve their skills in detection, reporting and responding to child abuse and neglect.

 The mock house will provide experiential training for professionals designed around evidence-based practices in a realistic setting.
 First responders and direct service providers like crime scene investigators, child abuse investigators, EMTs, animal control, police, teachers, psychologists, social workers, advocates and attorneys will see firsthand the scene of child abuse.